ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

       - Value: The sidepool identifier of the sidepool whose swap party begins now.
       - Required.
+    * `swap_party_begin_irregular_authorization` (40002)
+      - Length: 104
+      - Value: A structure composed of:
+        - 32 bytes: Taproot X-only Pubkey
+        - 8 bytes: Amount, in satoshis, big-endian 64-bit.
+        - 64 bytes: Taproot signature, as described in [BIP-340][].
+      - Required if this is an irregular swap party.
+        Absent otherwise.

+The signature for
+`swap_party_begin_irregular_authorization`
+signs a [BIP-340 Design][] tagged hash:

+    tag = "sidepool version 1 irregular swap party" content = Funding Transaction Output ||
+              Current Pool Update Counter ||
+              X-only Pubkey ||
+              Amount

+The `Current Pool Update Counter` is the odd value for the Update Counter before the Expansion Phase of the swap party being requested.

 Receivers of this message MUST validate the following: